jameshughes89/cs101/site/assignments/starbucks/starbucks.rst

 .. image:: a1-LatLongSquareCount.png

 For the purpose of this assignment, only count Starbucks if they are strictly between the specified latitudes and longitudes; don't count them if they fall on any of the latitude/longitude lines.
+In other words, when checking if the location is within the rectangle, use greater than/less than instead of greater than or equal to/less than or equal to.

 The function ``number_starbucks_within_area()`` takes the list of Starbucks locations and the latitude and longitudes specifying the "rectangle" as parameters.
 For simplicity, assume ``latitude_line_1 < latitude_line_2`` and